Drifting by car, an adrenaline-pumping maneuver for true professionals

 Is it possible to give a lap as a gift?

 Certainly.
-It is possible to purchase a gift voucher that the recipient can use to book their experience behind the wheel of a Supercar.
+You can purchase a gift voucher that the recipient can use to book their own experience behind the wheel of a Supercar.

 Is it possible to drive on the track without a license?

 Unfortunately not.
 As already mentioned, a license is required to be able to drive.
-Without it, you have to be content with whizzing as passengers.
+Without it, you have to be content to whizz around as a passenger.

 Book now your track guide in Monza